Hispanics and Latinos make up nearly one-fifth of the U.S. population. Half of the nation’s growth from 2008 to 2018 was tied to Latinos.

 Twenty-six percent of new HIV diagnoses in 2016 were among Hispanic and Latino populations.

-Other factors that may boost risk include:
+Other factors that may boost the risk of substance use disorder may include:

 - Peer pressure